Dynamic Plugins

 .

-Do not Store PSI
+Do Not Store PSI

 Do not store references to PSI elements in objects which can survive plugin loading or unloading; use SmartPsiElementPointer